-Camille joined VVA Economics and Policy in September 2019 as a Research Analyst within the legal team.
+Camille is researcher at VVA Economics and Policy, in the legal team.

 Camille is a lawyer with broad interest in the interrelationship between human rights, racial equality and EU integration.
 She holds dual a bachelor’s degree in English and French law with French Maîtrise from the Universities of Toulouse and Essex.
 She also holds a master’s degree in Sociology and Global Change from the University of Edinburgh.
 Her thesis was conducted in conjunction with the Coalition for Racial Equality and Rights (CRER) in Glasgow, where she looked at diversity policies in Scottish nursing and its effects on integration of BAME staff in working culture.